Why were William and Harry dressed differently at the queen's funeral? - 09/19/2022

 Queen Elizabeth II’s funeral marked the end of an era in London, England.
 Among those present were members of the royal family, such as King Charles III and Princes William and Harry.
 These last two, to the surprise of some, appeared on the occasion wearing different clothes.

 While the firstborn was wearing his navy blue military uniform, Diana’s youngest wore only a black suit.
 But why were they dressed differently?
-Or even better: why didn’t Harry, like William, wear military clothing, since he’s already served in the Army twice in Afghanistan?
+Or even better: why didn’t Harry, like William, wear military clothing, since he had served in the Army twice in Afghanistan?

 In the royal family, there are numerous etiquettes and rules about the clothes that must be used for each event – from meetings with the queen, when she is still alive, to the looks worn by her, most of them with extremely flashy colors.